eldoyle/PythonIntro/_episodes/09-numpy.md

 the numpy library (which we asked Python to abbeviate as *np*).
 This dotted notation is used everywhere in Python to refer to the parts of things as thing.component.

-We supplied *numpy.loadtxt* with 4 parameters:
+We supplied *np.loadtxt* with 4 parameters:
 * fname is the name of the file we want to read
 * delimiter is the text that separates values on a line (in this case a comma).